elasticio/api-docs/source/index.md

 Parameter | Description
 --------- | -----------
 accounts | A hash of key/value pairs representing user's account credentials.
-The keys are the ids of connectors and the values are the credentials.
+The keys are the ids of connectors and the values are the credentials. configuration | A hash of key/value pairs representing fields used to configure connectors.
+The keys are the ids of connectors and the values are values of fields.

 #SSH keys